pleak-tools/pleak-sql-analysis/banach/README.md

       dist/build/banach/banach -QDs --db-create-tables demo_schema.sql demo_query.sql demo_constraints.att --epsilon 1.0 --beta 0.1

-    More examples can be found in the subdirectories of 'lightweight-examples', where 'test.sh' scripts show how to run these examples.
+    More examples can be found in the subdirectories of 'lightweight-examples', where 'demo.sh' scripts show how to run these examples.

 The parameter --db-create-tables reads data from .db files and stores it to PostgreSQL database.
 Hence, if the data has already been uploaded once and it has not been updated, there is no need to create the tables again, and --db-create-tables can be removed.